-Management plans should in all cases provide that information about the location and condition of presumed asbestos will be provided to all employees, to others who are liable to disturb it and to the emergency services.
+Management plans should provide information about the location and condition of presumed asbestos to all employees, to others who are liable to disturb it and to the emergency services.

 Asbestos insulation boards and drawing pins

-In February 2006, the independent working group on action to control chemicals (WATCH), chaired by the HSE, considered whether the practice of inserting drawing pins into asbestos insulating boards (AIB), ceilings or walls, when putting up displays in classrooms, was an activity which should cease.
-They concluded that, although the risk involved may be small, it was an activity which could and should be avoided.
+The practice of inserting drawing pins and staples into asbestos insulating boards (AIB), ceilings or walls, eg when putting up displays in classrooms, should cease as an activity.
+Although the risk may be small, it should be avoided.

-Similar precautions need to be taken before screwing display boards or, for example, interactive whiteboards into a wall.
+Similar precautions need to be taken before screwing display boards or interactive whiteboards into a wall.

 Asbestos in gas masks

-Since issuing this advice, due to continued pressure from the NEU and JUAC, and following analysis of a number of masks, the HSE has widened and strengthened the scope of its guidance to include all gas masks and the advice is that no gas masks should be worn or handled by children or teachers for the following reasons:
+Due to continued pressure from the NEU and JUAC, the HSE has since widened and strengthened the scope of its guidance to include all gas masks.

 When duty holders consider their management plans, they must determine who is going to oversee the processes and how employees are to be consulted and kept informed.

-NEU health and safety representatives are entitled under the 1977 Safety Representatives and Safety Committees Regulations to be consulted on matters affecting employees they represent.
-They, therefore, have the right to be consulted about employers’ proposals to undertake work to meet the requirements of the duty to manage and to see any records made in connection with this work or other records relevant to asbestos issues.
+NEU health and safety reps are entitled under the 1977 Safety Representatives and Safety Committees Regulations to be consulted on matters affecting employees they represent.
+They have the right to be consulted about employers’ proposals to undertake work to meet the requirements of the duty to manage, and to see any records made in connection with this work or other records relevant to asbestos issues.

 Dealing with asbestos in schools

-There should be full consultation between the employer, head teacher and all safety representatives.
-NEU safety representatives should be involved in all such discussions even if the asbestos is found in an area where NEU members do not work, such as the boiler room, since errors in removal might result in asbestos contamination of a far wider area of the school.
+There should be full consultation between the employer, head teacher and all safety reps.
+NEU safety reps should be involved in all such discussions even if the asbestos is found in an area where NEU members do not work, such as the boiler room, since errors in removal might result in asbestos contamination of a wider area of the school.